-Dry brining a turkey is a great alternative to traditional brining and a lot easier to store in a tight refrigerator.
-This rub can be substituted with your favorite spices and herbs to give your own unique flavor to your thanksgiving or just a good roast turkey dinner.
+Dry brining turkey is a great alternative to traditional brining and a lot easier to store in a tight refrigerator.
+This rub can be modified with your favorite spices and herbs to give your own unique flavor to your Thanksgiving, or just a good roast turkey dinner.

 - 4-6 Pound Turkey Breast, split the backbone and lay flat similarly to spatchcocking , without the legs attached

 - 3 each Rosemary, Sprigs, stem removed

 - 4 each Garlic cloves, minced or crushed

 - 2 each Rosemary Sprigs for under the skin

 - Rinse turkey with cold water and pat dry.

 - Combine in a mortar and pestle, the salt, rosemary, fennel, coriander, black peppercorns and garlic and pound together until completely crushed.

 - Rub the salt mixture all over the turkey and the underneath reserving 1 tbsp of the seasoning for cooking.

 - Wrap turkey in plastic bag or with plastic wrap and place on a tray in the refrigerator for at least 6 hours but up to 24 hours.